rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 >Other title information: <CITE>containing several excellent new songs ...</CITE>
 >Note on manifestation:  <CITE>Contents: (from title page) I. The good housewife's coat of arms -- II.
 The spinning wheels glory -- III.
 The taylor disappointed of his bride -- IV.
 The changeable world</CITE>

-<a name="1.23.33.2">1.23.33.2</a> Distinguish the above situations from those in which titles of other works are given equal prominence with the first-named work (see [1.21.371](/DCRMR/title/Title-proper/#121371-two-or-more-expressions-named-on-the-preferred-source-of-information)).
+<a name="1.23.33.2">1.23.33.2</a> Distinguish the above situations from those in which titles of other expressions are given equal prominence with the first-named expression in a manifestation (see [1.21.371](/DCRMR/title/Title-proper/#121371-two-or-more-expressions-named-on-the-preferred-source-of-information)).

 ## 1.23.34 Persons or bodies not explicitly named